-In the case of investigator-initiated research, research documents shall be stored for at least five years or as indicated by RIHES or the sponsor regulations, and then destroyed using accepted methods.
+As for investigator-initiated research, research documents shall be stored for at least five years or as indicated by RIHES or the sponsor regulations (if any), and then destroyed using accepted methods.

-i.
-Paper documents shall be destroyed using a shredder.

-ii.
-Computer files shall be deleted permanently from the hard disk or zipped with a password and stored in a password-protected personal computer.
+- 2.11.1 Paper documents shall be destroyed using a shredder. - 2.11.2 Computer files shall be deleted permanently from the hard disk or zipped with a password for unzipping and stored in a password-protected personal computer.

-Pharmaceutical-sponsored drug trials shall follow the regulations of the sponsor.
+As for pharmaceutical-sponsored drug trial, the regulations of the sponsor shall be followed.